UchennaOkafor/Pokeboi/README.md

 #### Functionalities
 * Added Search functionality (with Pagination)
-* Ability to favour a Pokemon
+* Ability to favourite a Pokemon
 * Ability to view and visualize a Pokemon's information
 * Ability to compare Pokemon statistics